ardlib/bosejis_PKAE_Timer/README.md

 ## Note to Developers

-Make sure to run the `clang-format -i src/*.h src/*.cpp` on the repo.
+Make sure to run the `clang-format --verbose -i src/*.h src/*.cpp` on the repo.
-To clean the Example Sources `clang-format -i examples/TimerDemo-2/*.ino`
+To clean the Example Sources `clang-format --verbose -i examples/**/*.ino`.

 In order to keep the Compatibility make sure to test the *Arduino Compliance* run `arduino-lint --compliance strict`.